crowleysoftware/GSCC_2023_CTF_Solutions/RobertBoedigheimer/DocumentedFlag/readme.md

 ### Challenge
 The image in the document displays the flag

-Opened the Miscroft Word document and looked for an image but not was present.
+Opened the Miscroft Word document and looked for an image but none was present.
 Microsoft .docx files are actually just zip files so renamed from rest.docx to rest.zip.
-Sometimes they have a media folder with image files, but this had a document.xml file.
+Sometimes they have a media folder with embedded image files, but this had a document.xml file.

 ![](documentedFlag1.png)